jakecernet/KrokyPlus/README.md

 Remember, as of now, KrokyPlus is all about the behind-the-scenes action.
 It's a development playground and not yet suitable for real-deal food orders.
 But don't worry, we're cooking up something awesome for you!

 ## Contact Us
 Got questions, ideas, or just want to chat food and tech?
-Hit us up at <contact@krokyplus.si>.
+Hit us up at <krokyplus@gmail.com>.
 We're all ears!

 ## Stay Hungry, Stay Updated
 Keep an eye on this repo for the latest scoop. 🍦 Star it, fork it – stay hungry for the future of food ordering!